• About

 The federation's previous testimony that the $6-billion project would make it harder to create upgrading and refining jobs in Alberta, as well as increase fuel prices throughout Canada, came under repeated attack in Monday's cross-examination.

-Neufeld pointed out there is no shortage of bitumen currently available for anyone interesting in building a refinery.
+Neufeld pointed out there is no shortage of bitumen currently available for anyone interested in building a refinery.
 Nor has Calgary-based Enbridge ever said it would restrict access to bitumen.

 He disputed the notion that pipelines encourage the export of raw natural resources.
 He noted that the Transmountain pipeline originally built to transport crude now moves both oil and refined products.